Infant and Junior School SEND Policy

 Transition

-The SENCo role at Sheffield High School spans from Reception through to Year 13; therefore, transition for pupils with SEND across all phases is more streamlined and effective.
+The Infant and Junior SENCo role at Sheffield High School spans from Reception through to Year 9; therefore, transition for pupils with SEND across all phases, from Early Years Foundation Stage to KS3, is more streamlined and effective.

-Should a child leave before the end of Y6, any Learning Support Plans will be sent to their new school (once requested and confirmation of their attendance at that setting is received).
+Should a child leave before the end of Y6, any Pupil Profiles or/and Learning Support Plans will be sent to their new school (once requested and confirmation of their attendance at that setting is received).

 Types of learning needs and disabilities